jundalisay/superb/content/en/research/smith/jurisprudence/intro.md

 - a son
 - a husband or wife
 - a master or servant
-- a guardian or pupil=  This is considered as a family relation until the pupil can take care of himself.
+- a guardian or pupil: This is considered as a family relation until the pupil can take care of himself.

 > 3. A member of a state

 As a member of a state, a magistrate may be injured by disobedience, or a subject by oppression, etc.

-A man may be injured=
+A man may be injured:
 - In his body by wounding, maiming, murdering, or by infringing his liberty
 - In his reputation by falsely representing him as a proper object of resentment or punishment, as by calling him a thief or robber, or
 By depreciating his real worth and trying to degrade him below the level of his profession.